What's Race Discrimination?

 Disparate Treatment Discrimination

-labor lawyer who creates a disparate treatment claim alleges he or she had been treated differently than other workers who had been in similar conditions, due to the employee’s race.
+A labor lawyer who creates a disparate treatment claim alleges he or she had been treated differently than other workers who had been in similar conditions, due to the employee’s race.
 By way of instance, an employer commits disparate treatment discrimination when it encourages only white workers to supervisory positions, needs just job applicants of a specific race to submit to drug tests, or won't permit employees of particular races to manage clients.

-labor attorney in a company that discriminates on the grounds of physical characteristics related to a specific race -- including hair texture or color, skin color, or decorative features -- additionally elicits disparate treatment discrimination.
+A labor attorney in a company that discriminates on the grounds of physical characteristics related to a specific race -- including hair texture or color, skin color, or decorative features -- additionally elicits disparate treatment discrimination.

 Disparate Impact Discrimination